 This project is being kindly funded by the Enovert Community Trust and Viridor Credits Environmental Company and is going ahead thanks to kind donations from the public towards our Forest of Dean appeal.
 We are currently seeking the remaining shortfall for the project costs, we would be delighted to hear from you if you are interested in donating funds towards this wonderful project.

 On the Wing

-Gloucestershire Wildlife Trust's On the Wing project aims to restore habitat for winged species on three local reserves.
-The project aims to improve the resilience of priority flying species by undertaking conservation activities to improve and create suitable habitat to act as safe refuges throughout the Cotswold Water Park.
+Gloucestershire Wildlife Trust's On the Wing project restored habitat for winged species on three local reserves.
+The project improved the resilience of priority flying species by undertaking conservation activities to improve and create suitable habitat to act as safe refuges throughout the Cotswold Water Park.

-The project will improve the following habitats for priority winged species:
+The project improved the following habitats for priority winged species: